ubccr/xdmod/docs/cloud.md

 - A full working installation of XDMoD with jobs data that is ingested daily.
 [XDMoD install instructions](install.html)

 ## What are cloud metrics?
-The Cloud realm in XDMoD tracks events that occur in cloud systems, such as starting or ending sessions of a VM or the amount of root volume storage used by running sessions.
+The Cloud realm in XDMoD tracks events that occur in cloud infrastructure systems which can also referred to as Infrastructure as a Service(IaaS) cloud computing systems.
+A variety of events are tracked such as starting or ending sessions of a VM or the amount of root volume storage used by running sessions.
 The characteristics of cloud instances differ in several ways from traditional HPC resources, hence the metrics that we track for cloud systems differ from the metrics we track for traditional HPC jobs.
 In this beta release we support an initial set of cloud metrics with additional metrics to be added in subsequent releases.

 ## Available metrics (8.0beta)
 - Average Memory Reserved Weighted By Wall Hours (Bytes)